Longevity: Fasting, diet, sleep, stress - How to personalise your approach

 Just looking at those metrics alone makes it possible to collect data and infer outcomes.

-What about Sleep Supplements?
+What about sleep supplements?
 Do they work?

 I've also then been able to self-experiment with sleep stack supplements.